 I am sorry for those that experienced Pattabhi Jois’ harmful touch and want to recognize their voices and say that they deserve healing.
 I also hope that this doesn't discourage anyone from the beauty contained in the teachings.

 I do not in my own yoga school where I teach nor at other Ashtanga studios support on any terms, fondling, sexual behavior, harassment, flirting or questionable adjustments.
 Sexual assault is serious and intolerable.
 Those that support or make light of sexually oriented behavior are not welcome in the yoga space where I am teaching.
-Students should omit sexual behavior as well.
-It is a not a sexual space.
+Students should omit sexual behavior of all kinds as well.
+It is not a sexual space.

 So now what?

 I, like others have been deeply entrenched in many facets of study throughout my life.
 Religions, Science, music, Art, Skateboarding, yoga…etc. Most things I know have bad things that bubble to the surface in them.
 Despite their somewhat inherent hierarchical natures, however, many organizations can bear good fruit and perhaps themselves are a bit like fruit trees.
 You take the fruit and you are grateful to the persons that pointed out the pure as well as poisonous or inedible bits.
 That doesn’t mean you have to eat the whole tree or stop eating all together!